OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

 ## Run the sample from Localhost

-If you prefer to host the web server for the sample on your computer, follow these steps:
+If you prefer to host the web server for the sample on your computer, follow these steps.

 1. Open the **/src/commands/ribbonJSON.js** file.
 1. Edit line 9 to refer to the localhost:3000 endpoint as shown in the following code.